Mammut Wall Rider MIPS Review

 Our Analysis and Test Results

-The Wall Rider MIPS is a relatively lightweight foam helmet made of EPP foam with a hard plastic top piece that partially covers the outside for greater durability.
+The Wall Rider Mips is a relatively lightweight foam helmet made of EPP foam with a hard plastic top piece that partially covers the outside for greater durability.
 It has a lightweight and minimalist webbing harness system to hold the helmet securely on the head.
 This system is adjustable, but not nearly as much as helmets that have plastic slider bar or click wheel tensioning systems.
-It is essentially the same helmet as the Mammut Wall Rider, but with the MIPS technology added inside and with a different color scheme.

 Performance Comparison